 - G. “Anand” Anandalingam, former dean of the Robert H. Smith School of Business

 The Dingman Center is one of the nation’s pre-eminent institutions where the research, education and practice of entrepreneurship are pursued vigorously.
 We develop and execute curricular and non-curricular programs that uniquely leverage Smith School thought leadership, experiential learning and our network of practitioners to provide maximum resources to startup businesses.
-Every initiative is designed to support the Center’s mission to “build a community, operating from the Smith School that discovers, equips, connects and celebrates entrepreneurs.”
+Every initiative is designed to support the Center’s mission to build a community, operating from the Smith School that discovers, equips, connects and celebrates entrepreneurs.
+In 2014, the Dingman Center received the prestigious NASDAQ Center of Entrepreneurial Excellence Award from the Global Consortium of Entrepreneurship.

 The Dingman Center’s History of 'Firsts'